TomLaclavere/3DPhysicsEngine/README.md

 # 3D Physics Engine in C++ for HPC

 ## Project Overview
-A modular 3D physics engine built in modern C++, designed to combine scientific rigor with extreme performance.
+A modular 3D physics engine built in modern C++, designed to combine scientific rigour with extreme performance.
 Inspired by the architecture and best practices of Project Chrono reactphysics3d, this engine aims to strengthen C++ expertise and HPC techniques by delivering a complete, extensible, and highly optimized simulation core.

 ## Goals